Skip to main content

-Disclaimer: The Library has made every effort to provide appropriate and accurate information to serve the research and writing needs of the Midlands Technical College community.
-The Library is not liable for inaccurate or incomplete information delivered by the resource links listed on this page.
-Please check check citation accuracy using textbooks, instructor materials or tutoring services in the Academic Success Center.
+IMPORTANT: The Library has made every effort to provide appropriate and accurate information to serve the research and writing needs of the Midlands Technical College community.
+The Library is not liable for inaccurate or incomplete information delivered by the citation generator links provided.
+Please check citation accuracy using style manuals, links provided at Citation Styles, or tutoring services in the Academic Success Center.

 From The Digital Public Library of America

 Library Hours | My Account | Contact Us | Ask A Librarian